nablang/nablang/doc/nabla/basic-syntax.md

     end

 [TODO] do we add syntax for `import Behavior` so methods in the object can be limited?

+## class with struct

+`struct` defines a new data type and a class with the same name, and adds final attribute accessors.
+But when `include` the class defined by `struct`, the attribute accessors are not included.

+    struct Foo
+      foo
+    end

+    class Bar
+      include Foo
+      def bar
+        :foo # error, method not defined
+      end
+    end

+We may define the behavior before defining the data, an example:

+    class Foo
+      def double_foo
+        :foo (+) :foo
+      end
+    end

+    struct Foo
+      foo
+    end

 ## defining method